 - Remember this will end.
 It may last longer than we had hoped or expected (just like this blog post), but this situation won’t last forever.
 Make plans to look forward to.
 And in the meantime, grab little slices of normalcy where you can.

-What are you feeling, and how are you coping in quarantine?
+What are you feeling, and how are you coping?